The Jive Aces: Back on the road

 The band finally returned to the road, with a full USA tour in Spring 2022.
-The tour, which includes many sold-out show, is currently ongoing with shows in Florida, Georgia, North Carolina, Virginia, California, Arizona, Texas and Utah.
+The tour included many sold-out shows in Florida, Georgia, North Carolina, Virginia, California, Arizona, Texas and Utah.

 Original songs

 Although the band tends to predominantly play covers in their live performances, all members of the band have written songs for the band's studio albums.
 Some of the best known are "La Dolce Vita", "Ukulele Swing", "Christmas Is Where You Are", "The Simple Things" (featured in hit Netflix show "Sex Education"), "Lovin' Life", "Long Distance Love Affair", "Life Is A Game" (the last three all featured in the feature film "In Search of Felinni") and "London Rhythm" (used as theme song for Jo Good's BBC Radio London show).
 All but one of the band's albums feature some original tunes and the concept album "Amazing Adventures" (inspired by film noir and pulp fiction of the 1940s and 1950s) is entirely self penned.